dchen3121/Conversions-App/README.md

   4. Temperatures

 #### To Do
 Add functionality for clothing sizes
+Include option to swap values from left to right
 Improve user interface

 ## Project